Tracing the Roots of Halloween Through History and Myth

 Good people went to Heaven and bad, evil people went to Hell, that is just the way it was

-All hallows eve was a vigil and preparation evening before All Hallows day.
+All Hallows Eve was a vigil and preparation evening before All Hallows Day.
 Initially set up on the 13th of May in the 7th Century.
-During the 8th C Pope Gregory III changed All Hallows day to the 1st of November also known as All Saints’ Day.
-Moving the dates would co-inside with Pagan Celt beliefs and they hoped it would bring more pagan Celts into catholic congregations.
+During the 8th C Pope Gregory III changed All Hallows Day to the 1st of November also known as All Saints’ Day.
+Moving the dates would coincide with Pagan Celt beliefs and they hoped it would bring more pagan Celts into catholic congregations.

-So they also exchanged the seasonal Yule for Christian Christmas 25th of December is a God’s birthday that the Pagans celebrated Mithra.
+So they also exchanged the seasonal Yule for Christian Christmas 25th of December is God’s birthday and the Pagans celebrate Mithra.
 Easter another pagan Celtic fest was kept too.

-Medieval Times of the 5th – 15th Century where tough times
+Medieval Times of the 5th – 15th Century were tough times

 During this time pagans Celts and many beliefs around Samhain were being wiped out.